WidgetKing/cpextra/docs/variables/info.md

 ## xinfoProjectTotalSeconds

-Displays in total how many seconds (values above 59 will wrap back around to 0) of content is contained in the course.
-This variable is useful for creating your own playbar.
+Displays the number of seconds of content contained in the course (values above 59 will wrap back around to 0).
+This variable is useful for displaying time-based information on screen or in a custom playbar.

 ### See Also

 -   [xprefUseDoubleDigitTotalTimeValues](./info.html#xprefusedoubledigitTotaltimevalues)

 ## xinfoVersion

-CpExtra is continually being updated.
+Displays the version number of the CpExtra library currently published with the output playing in the web browser.
+(CpExtra is continually being updated and versions can change several times within a short period during rapid development cycles.)
 Each public release will be under a new version number.
-If you want to check if your CpExtra is the current version, you can display this variable in a caption, and then check the [changelog](../getting-started/changelog.html) to see if a newer version is available.
+If you want to check if your CpExtra is the current version, you can display this variable in a caption, and then check the [changelog](../getting-started/changelog.html) to see if a newer version is available for download.

 If there is a new version, you can log back in to [www.infosemantics.com.au](http://www.infosemantics.com.au) and download it from your account page.